Quick answer

 Safety tips

-- ✓Cook oatmeal until soft - avoid dry, crunchy oats.
+- ✓Cook oatmeal until soft — avoid dry or crunchy raw oats for young babies.

-- ✓Choose fortified oats when possible for extra iron.
+- ✓Choose fortified oats where possible for extra iron.

 Try Nibli today to start planning your baby's meals.